SYMPTOMS AND DISEASE

 TRANSMISSION AND SPREAD

-The SARS-CoV-2 is transmitted between humans through droplets emitted from infected individuals through coughing, sneezing, spitting or talking.
+The SARS-CoV-2 is transmitted between humans through droplets and aerosols (smaller droplets usually<5 microns) emitted from infected individuals through coughing, sneezing, spitting, or talking.
 One gets exposed to these droplets by coming in direct contact with infected persons, infected surfaces, and suspended droplets in the air especially when at close proximity (about 1-2 meter/ 3-6 feet) of an infected patient.
-How far the droplets travel depends on the droplet size (small aerosols travel further and remain suspended longer in the air, than large droplets).
-The force of expulsion (higher for sneezing and coughing, as compared to talking or breathing out), and wind velocity also affects the degree of droplet transmission.
+How far the droplets travel depends on many factors.
+Aerosols being smaller and lighter travel further and remain suspended longer in the air than larger droplets, however, aerosols also have less viral load per particle and can diffuse easily.
+A higher force of expulsion (as in sneezing and coughing, as compared to talking or breathing out), and more wind velocity can increase the degree of droplet transmission.
 The virus can remain on metal surfaces, plastic, and fabric for up to 12 hours.

 Every country has taken immense measures to curtail the spread of COVID-19 and limit the number of cases and deaths.
 Measures include restricting flights, limiting public transport, monitoring or closing public places and institutions, imposing lockdowns and curfews, disinfecting and sanitizing common areas, and stepping up testing units and hospital facilities.
 However, the most important thing is for the people to follow and adhere to the advisories and recommendations of their respective governments, and take the required precautions and care without panicking.